Akhil-215/ecommerce-scraping-tool/README.md

 bash
 Copy code
 python main.py
-The script will begin scraping Amazon's product pages and store the extracted data in a CSV file called amazon_products.csv in the same directory.
+The script will begin scraping eCommerce product pages (e.g., Amazon) and store the extracted data in a CSV file called amazon_products.csv in the same directory.

 Note:
 Ethical Use: Please use this scraper responsibly and ensure you're adhering to Amazon's Terms of Service.